The Philadelphia Graduate Chapter, Inc.

 Section 5.
 The fiscal year of the corporation will be 1 January throughout 31 December.

 ARTICLE IX - AMENDMENTS

 The board of directors may amend these bylaws to include or omit any provision that it could lawfully include or omit at the time the amendment is made.
 Upon written notice of at least sixty calendar days, any number of amendments or an entire revision of the bylaws may be submitted and voted upon at a single meeting of the board of directors and will be adopted at such meeting upon receiving a hard majority vote of the eligible voting members of The Philadelphia Graduate Chapter Groove Phi Groove Social Fellowship, Incorporated.

 ARTICLE X - DISSOLUTION

-Upon the dissolution of the corporation and after the payment or the provision for payment of all the liabilities of the corporation, the board of directors will dispose of all of the assets of the corporation exclusively for the purpose of the corporation or to organizations that are then qualified as tax-exempt organizations under section 501 ( c )(3) of the Internal Revenue code.
-Any assets not so disposed of will be disposed of by court of jurisdiction in the county in which the principal office of the corporation is located.
+Upon the dissolution of the corporation and after the payment or the provision for payment of all the liabilities of the corporation, the board of directors will dispose of all of the assets of the corporation exclusively for the purpose of the corporation or to organizations that are then qualified as tax-exempt organizations under section 501 ( c )(3) of the Internal Revenue Code.
+Any assets not so disposed of will be disposed of by a court of jurisdiction in the county in which the principal office of the corporation is located.

 Copyright 2013.
 Fl.
 Chris Kingsberry ~ The Philadelphia Graduate Chapter, Inc. ~ Groove Phi Groove, Social Fellowship, Inc. All rights reserved.